GildaGriffon/country-pyscraper/README.md

 # country-pyscraper
 This is a python program for monitoring RSS feeds from news websites and converting them into metrics which are recorded for different countries.
-Countries may have properties named "Sports," "Military," "Art," "Political Power," "Health and well-being," etc which are incremented or decremented according news content
+Countries may have properties named "Sports," "Military," "Art," "Political Power," "Health and well-being," etc which are incremented or decremented according news content.
+Trying to build this using Python as much as possible, utilizing a MySQL server for data storage.

 ##Current project goals
 ###Project goals are pretty wide open and really reflect whatever YOU feel like doing with RSS data!